projectcalico/calico/master/networking/ip-autodetection.md

 - Regex to include matching interfaces (**interface**)
 - Regex to exclude matching interfaces (**skip-interface**)

-For details on auto detection methods, see [calicoctl node run]({{site.baseurl}}/{{page.version}}/reference/calicoctl/node/run#displaying-the-help-text-for-calicoctl-node-run-command).
+For details on auto detection methods, see [node configuration]({{site.baseurl}}/{{page.version}}/reference/node/configuration#ip-autodetection-methods) reference.

 #### Manually configure IP address and subnet

 There are two ways to manually configure an IP address and subnet:

 - {{site.prodname}} node container (start/restart)
-  Use environment variables and command line options to set values for nodes.
+  Use environment variables to set values for nodes.

 - {{site.prodname}} node resource
   Update the node resource.

 ##### Using environment variables and node resource

 Because you can configure IP address and subnet using either environment variables or node resource, the following table describes how values are synchronized.

 | **If this environment variable...** | **Is...**                                             | **Then...**                                                  |
 | ----------------------------------- | ----------------------------------------------------- | ------------------------------------------------------------ |